Stocking a Home Bar on a Budget

 Your home “bar” may just be a corner of your kitchen counter, or perhaps your booze is stashed in a cabinet.
 It really doesn’t matter!
 Your home bar is whatever area YOU designate it to be.
 The end.

-I store most of our booze in our sideboard (you’d expect a cocktail blogger to have a larger-than-normal collection, right?) but I keep a few fancier-looking bottles out on our bar cart.
+Mine is a bar cart * with more booze in the sideboard next to it.
+I store most of our booze in the sideboard (you’d expect a cocktail blogger to have a larger-than-normal collection, right?) but I keep a few fancier-looking bottles out on our bar cart and switch them out for different seasons and occasions.
+I usually have bourbon (our fave) in a whiskey decanter * on top for easy access.

-You can get by with a lot less than I do.
-In fact, when my husband and I have people over, we usually only stick to the basics I am presenting here.
+Regardless, you can get by with a lot less than I do.
+In fact, when my husband and I have people over, we usually only stick to the basics I am presenting below.

 Factors to consider when stocking your bar